How NPCs Are Changing the Way We Experience Tourism?

 From Roles to Professions: The Rise of NPC Careers

-NPCs are no longer just a passing trend; they are rapidly becoming a legitimate profession, increasingly specialized and systematized.
+NPCs are no longer just a passing trend; they are rapidly becoming a legitimate profession, increasingly specialised and systematised.

 Initially, he played the “Matchmaker” character.
 His portrayal was so convincing that he began receiving multiple event invitations.
 Later, fans suggested he play the “God of Wealth” instead.
 He listened to the advice, and the change was a success.
 In September 2023, he appeared at The Song Dynasty Of Kungfu City as the “God of Wealth.”

-This shift in career reflects a larger trend.
+This career shift reflects a larger trend.
 Specifically, economic transformation is creating new job opportunities, while a growing interest in consumer experiences is changing employment views.

 The photo shows the immersive performance by NPCs at the scene.
 (Photo from The Song Dynasty Of Kungfu City official website)